ibm-cloud-docs/vmwaresolutions/services/juniper_overview.md

 * UTM
 * SSL Proxy

-For information about the features and options in each license, see [Choosing a vSRX License](/docs/vsrx?topic=vsrx-getting-started#choosing-license).
+For more information about the features and options in each license, see [Choosing a vSRX License](/docs/vsrx?topic=vsrx-getting-started#choosing-license).

 Two licenses of the selected type are ordered, one for each of the appliance nodes.